-Sims, a sharp, confident teenager with "9800" — an East Oakland block — tattooed on a forearm, is giving voice to an assertion that civil rights advocates have repeated for decades: That kids, particularly those at high-poverty, minority schools, are capable of much more than is being
+Sims, a sharp, confident teenager with "9800" — an East Oakland block — tattooed on a forearm, is giving voice to an assertion that civil rights advocates have repeated for decades: That kids, particularly those at high-poverty, minority schools, are capable of much more than is being asked of them.

 Sims gave an extemporaneous speech on the subject during a televised school board meeting last month.